Gérard Depardieu: Political views

 In 1987, Depardieu published an op-ed in the left-wing newspaper Libération in support of socialist French President François Mitterrand, announcing that he would be "voting for the first time" on the occasion of Mitterrand's 1988 reelection bid.
 He later said that he had abstained that year.
 In 1993, he expressed support for the French Communist Party.
 Later on, he supported conservative President Jacques Chirac.
-Following the 2002 presidential election, he supported again the Communist Party, then on the verge of bankruptcy after its electoral failure, by donating 10,000 euros.
+Following the 2002 presidential election, he again supported the Communist Party, then on the verge of bankruptcy after its electoral failure, by donating €10,000.
 In 2010, he said that right-wing President Nicolas Sarkozy was the only politician he appreciated.
 In 2012, during Sarkozy's unsuccessful bid for reelection, Depardieu publicly endorsed him and spoke at one of his rallies.
 He later said that he had been "drunk" that day.

-Since the 1990s, Depardieu has publicly associated himself with authoritarian leaders, based on his economic interests.
-In the course of that decade, while investing into an oil exploration project in Cuba, he met then-President Fidel Castro and expressed his sympathy for him.
+Since the 1990s, Depardieu has publicly associated himself with authoritarian leaders, based on his economic interests.During that decade, while investing into an oil exploration project in Cuba, he met then-President Fidel Castro and expressed his sympathy for him.
 In 1998, he supported Slovak Prime Minister Vladimír Mečiar's bid for reelection.
-It was later revealed that Depardieu had been paid 45,000 euros for his endorsement of Mečiar, which he acknowledged in 2004.
+It was later revealed that Depardieu had been paid €45,000 for his endorsement of Mečiar, which he acknowledged in 2004.
 Depardieu eventually said he had realised afterwards that Mečiar was "a real fascist".
 Depardieu also expressed support for Algerian President Abdelaziz Bouteflika after investing into vineyards in Algeria.
 His associations with political strongmen were long tolerated by the French general public.